Uzgob: What about Killboy?

 - Mischief Makers has Marina riding missiles quite a few times.
 As well as riding on a cat that is itself riding on a missile.

-- A reskin of said mount is available as a very rare drop on Valentine's Day.
+- A re-skin of said mount is available as a very rare drop on Valentine's Day.
 It's bright pink, sports zebra pimpmobile decorations and is naturally called "Big Love Rocket."
-Presumably, it can also get past radars.

 - And now, a TWO-SEATER model is gifted to people who have subscribed a friend through a referral program.
 Lucky owners tend to get constantly poked by low level characters looking for a quick taxi.